-While it’s not the oldest brewery in Georgia, Sweetwater has been around a long time.
+Even though it’s not the oldest brewery in Georgia, Sweetwater Brewing Company has been around a long time.
 Since 1997.
 And it’s their famous green 402 beer bottles that most people are familiar with.
 In fact, Sweet Water is so popular, they make half of the beer produced in Georgia yearly.

-Located in an industrial area northeast of Atlanta, Sweetwater is easy to get to and a pretty big place.
+Located in an industrial area northeast of Atlanta, Sweetwater is easy to get to and is pretty large.
 They have indoor seating and an outdoor, dog friendly, area that’s covered.
-I visited on a week day afternoon with my daughter, who is over 21, and we sat at the bar.
 Even though the brewery wasn’t crowded when we got there, it filled up as the afternoon progressed.
 They do offer a 30 minute tour for $10 but we were starving and decided to forego the tour to eat.

 Sweet Water Beer

 I don’t consider myself a beer connoisseur by any means.
 In fact, I don’t even tell you what a lot of them are.
 I only know what I like.
 My preference leans towards German beers, Belgian ales, gose and sour beer.